UCL/research-computing-with-cpp/session05/03CriticalLocksRaces.md

 In the best of worlds our calculations can be done independently.
 However, even in our simplest examples we saw issues.

 * `std::cout` is not thread safe.
-Garbage mixed output.
+Garbage mixed output
-* Needs to use `critical` to merge output.
+* Needs to use `critical` to merge output
-* Real world examples may be more complicated.
+* Real world examples may be more complicated
-* Incorrectly shared variable leads to random and typically wrong results.
+* Incorrectly shared variable leads to random and typically wrong results

 ### Race condition